LSBUGPG/1718/WeekThree.md

 09/10/17 09:00| Everybody hates me | Overgeneralisation | There are people that like me too 09/10/17 09:20| I'm stupid | Labeling | Everyone makes mistakes
 ... | ... | ... | ...

+## Questions

+What size is your working memory?

+Describe the growth mindset.

+What is your most common automatic thought?
+And how will you counter it?